Edward E. Holland

 Edward Everett Holland (February 26, 1861 – October 23, 1941) was an American lawyer, banker, and politician who served as a U.S. Representative from Virginia from 1911 to 1921.

 Early life and education

-Born near Suffolk, Virginia to the former Ann Scott Pretlow and her husband, Zechariah Holland, Holland attended private schools.
+Born near Suffolk, Virginia, to the former Ann Scott Pretlow and her husband, Zechariah Holland, Holland attended private schools.
 He attended the Richmond College, then studied law at the University of Virginia School of Law in Charlottesville, Virginia.

 He was admitted to the bar in 1882 and commenced practice in Suffolk, Virginia.

-He served as mayor of Suffolk in 1885–1887, then was elected the Commonwealth's attorney (prosecutor) for Nansemond County, serving from 1887–1907.
+He served as mayor of Suffolk in 1885–1887, then was elected the Commonwealth's attorney (prosecutor) for Nansemond County, serving from 1887 to 1907.

 Holland became president of the Farmers Bank of Nansemond in 1892.

 He served as a member of the State senate from 1908 to 1911.

 Holland was elected as a Democrat to the Sixty-second and to the four succeeding Congresses (March 4, 1911 – March 3, 1921).

 He was not a candidate for renomination in 1920.